 At the beginning of Lorenzo Tiepolo's government Venice suffered severely from famine.
 Marino Sanudo the younger, the biographer of the doges, attributes this to the Genoese fleets interrupting the supply of grain from Sicily and Apulia, but the accounts that have come down to us from contemporaries do not convey the impression that for any length of time the Genoese had the command of those seas.
-Anyhow, the Venetians did not attempt to supply themselves from these regions, but called upon their neighbours in Padua, Treviso, and Ferrara to let them buy corn in their markets.
+Anyhow, the Venetians did not attempt to supply themselves from these regions, but called upon their neighbours in Padua, Treviso, and Ferrara to let them buy com in their markets.
 Martino da Canale is eloquent in his comments on the ingratitude of those cities, who forgot that Venice had saved Padua from the tyranny of Ecelino, and Treviso from the tyranny of Alberico, and refused to relieve her distress.
 Not only did they refuse to give Venetians special facilities for buying corn, but the Paduans stopped the corn-rents that were ordinarily paid to Venetian monasteries owning lands in Padua, and the Trevisans threatened to do the same.1 Da Canale reproaches also the Marquis of Este for forgetting that his ancestor would never have seen Ferrara, if it had not been for his advantageous trade in supplying Venice with grain, and that the doge's father, Giacomo Tiepolo, had helped to deliver Ferrara from the Ghibelline Salinguerra, and hand it over to the marquis.
-The doge was obliged to take vigorous measures to save his people from starvation.
-His fleets sailed 1500 leagues to get corn from Tartars, Russians, Armenians, Turks, and Greeks: 1 and he was equally vigorous in punitive measures against his ill neighbours.
+The doge was obliged to take vigorous measures to save his people from starvation. fleets sailed 1500 leagues to get corn from Tartars, Russians, Armenians, Turks, and Greeks: 1 and he was equally vigorous in punitive measures against his ill neighbours.
 Venetians were not allowed to frequent Paduan markets, the privilege the Paduans had enjoyed of dealing with Venetians without paying market-dues was withdrawn, and the dues were increased by 50 per cent., if they bought the provisions of which Venice now stood in need.
 They were not allowed to come by a short and convenient road with their goods to Venice, but this road was blocked by a chain and Venetian troops, and only a longer and rougher road left open.

-1 "Perchè per paura de' Genovesi niuno voleva mandare nè andare in Sicilia a coricare frumento, ovvero in Puglia" (Mur., R. I. S., xxii. col. 566).
+^{1 &}quot;Perchè per paura de' Genovesi niuno voleva mandare nè andare in Sicilia a coricare frumento, ovvero in Puglia" (Mur., R. I. S., xxii. col. 566).
 Dandolo describes the dearth as unforeseen (Mur.
 R. I. S., xii. c.
 378).

 The doge took measures to distribute throughout his dominions the corn he got from distant lands, and from the ports of Friuli, which had never been closed, and which patriotic Venetians now secured as a permanent resource by buying up the harbours and harbour dues.2 The doge also took measures to control the corn trade of the Adriatic.
-It seemed an indignity that Venice should be suffering from dearth, while the Adriatic, of which she claimed to be queen, was crowded with ships carrying corn up the Po to the markets of Bologna and "The Adriatic Sea is part of the duchy of Ferrara.
-Venice,"3 was a maxim in all men's mouths at Venice.
+It seemed an indignity that Venice should be suffering from dearth, while the Adriatic, of which she claimed to be queen, was crowded with ships carrying corn up the Po to the markets of Bologna and "The Adriatic Sea is part of the duchy of Venice," 3 was a maxim in all men's mouths at Venice.
 But it was not to be expected that the Bolognese should accept this claim.
 The Po in old times entered the sea not by its present mouth,4 but by the two channels that u.s., p.
-660). • The present mouth is said to bave been opened by the river in A.D.
-1152: but a century later, at the time we have now reached, the old mouths of Volano and Primaro were still looked upon as the principal.
+660).

-1 He sent his ships "parmi le nunde usque as Tatars," and in other places "ou eive cort" ("where water runs"), a phrase Da Canale loves to use of the ubiquity of Venetian trade.
+1 He sent his ships "parmi le munde usque as Tatars," and in other places "ou eive cort" ("where water runs"), a phrase Da Canale loves to use of the ubiquity of Venetian trade.